UBC-Archives/Renamer/README.md

 6. Completion Message: Upon completion, a message will display the total number of renamed items, and a CSV report will be generated with detailed information about the changes made.

 **Notes:**

 - The "Old Character" and "New Character" fields are case-sensitive.
+- If the script attempts to rename a file, and a file with that name already exists in the folder, a number will be added to the end of the new file name.
+For example, if the script wants to rename 'final_report.pdf' to 'final report.pdf' and a 'final report.pdf' file already exists in the same path, the 'final_report.pdf' file will be renamed to 'final report 2.pdf'.
+The numbered files will be tagged in the ‘Numbered’ column in the CSV output.
 - Renaming is irreversible, so ensure you have backups of important files.
 - Use the application with caution, and verify your inputs before proceeding.

+**Installation:**

+- First, install Python 3.x on your system.
+You can download Python from [here](https://www.python.org/downloads).
+- Next, download the Renamer Python script from [this link](https://github.com/UBC-Archives/renamer/blob/main/UBC-RMO_Renamer.py).
+- Once downloaded, double-click on the downloaded UBC-RMO_Renamer.py file to run the program.

+**Disclaimer:**

+The UBC Records Management Office is not responsible for any loss of data or unintended consequences resulting from the use of this script.
+Exercise caution and thoroughly review the script to ensure it aligns with your requirements.
+Please understand and review the changes this script will make to your data before proceeding.
+If you are uncertain about its functionality or impact, seek professional advice or assistance.
+By using this script, you acknowledge and accept the potential risks and responsibilities associated with renaming files and folders, and you agree to use it responsibly and with appropriate precautions.